jaymin1310/Ingridify/README.md

 # Ingridify

-Ingridify is a React-based web application where users can add a list of ingredients and generate recipe suggestions using the OpenAI ChatGPT API.
+Ingridify is a React-based web application where users can add a list of ingredients and generate recipe suggestions using the OpenRouter API.

 ## Features
 - Add and manage ingredients dynamically